ViniciusPaldes/origin-mobile-take-home-assignment/README.md

 - Centralize spacing and colors in a single file to be reused;
 - Complete SignUp form with Name and Selfie Picture (For Selfie Picture we can use the same logic that uploads the ReceiptImage)
+- Forgot Password link received on the Email not working (Must check Firebase setup)